walter-cavinaw/2023-07-beedle/README.md

 This should be configurable by the owner instead of hardcoding the address.

-2. Swap amounts do not get approved before swap in Fees.sol:
+2. Swap amounts do not get approved before swap in Fees.sol.
+This will lock collateral tokens in the contract.

 3. Swap can only happen on Uniswap v3 pools with fee tier of 0.3%